Borrowing @ BPL

 - BPL provides a wide range of digital content such as audiobooks, eBooks, magazines and music through our Downloadables page.

-- Our newspaper collection represents national and local interests, such as the Wall Street Journal, Investors Business Daily and USA Today, plus the Arkansas Democrat Gazette, Benton County Daily Record and local newspapers from neighboring towns.
+- Our newspaper collection represents national and local interests, such as the Wall Street Journal, Investors Business Daily and USA Today, plus the Northwest Arkansas Democrat Gazette and local newspapers from neighboring towns.

 - Bentonville Library subscribes to nearly 200 magazines and journals: from popular magazines to special interest titles.